Bombardment of Brussels

 During the Nine Years' War, the French Royal Army carried out a bombardment of Brussels from August 13–15, 1695.
 Led by King Louis XIV and the Duke of Villeroi, French forces bombarded the city in an attempt to divert Grand Alliance troops from reinforcing the concurrent siege of Namur.
-The bombardment ultimately proved to be the most destructive event in the history of Brussels, destroying a third of the buildings in the city, including the Grand-Place.
+The bombardment ultimately proved to be the most destructive event in the history of Brussels, destroying a third of the buildings in the city, including the Grand-Place/Grote Markt (Brussels' main square).

 After the bombardment, reconstruction efforts over the following years profoundly changed the appearance of the city and left numerous traces still visible today.
 The French attempt to divert the Grand Alliance was ultimately unsuccessful, though Louis XIV's reputation suffered for his involvement in the destruction of the city.

 Background

 The 17th century, called the 'Great Century' by the French, was anything but great for the inhabitants of the Southern Netherlands.
 During this period, this region went through a succession of wars and destruction, exacerbated by large armies traversing the region at the whim of the great powers.
 In 1695, nearly forty years after the Battle of the Dunes of 1658, France began its policy of territorial expansion.
 This expansion resulted in the gradual annexation of Spanish possessions to France's north.
 Wars were fought and alliances made and broken, and fortresses continuously changed hands.
 The Nine Years' War had been raging since 1688.
 Opposing France was a large European coalition, the Grand Alliance, with its head as William III of Orange, leader of the Netherlands, and soon to be king of England.
 Alongside William stood Spain, Sweden, the Holy Roman Empire as well as several electors, among them Maximilian II Emanuel, Elector of Bavaria, governor of the Spanish Netherlands.

 In July 1695, the city of Namur, occupied for three years by the French, was besieged by King William III at the head of an allied army.
 After the death of the Duke of Luxembourg, the French army was led by the Duke of Villeroi, a mediocre strategist but close to the king.
 The king, irritated at the recent turn of events, urged Villeroi to destroy Bruges or Ghent in a surprise attack.
 Villeroi, eager to please the king, instead suggested that bombarding Brussels would have more of an effect in drawing the enemy to a place in which the French could attack them strategically.